Strategy & Leadership

 “Our website still has those product photos from 2015.
 Some of them are stock.
 We know.
 It's bad.”
 What we hear from marketing directors, most weeks

 Most manufacturer photography is either stock (immediately recognizable, immediately undermines credibility) or shot years ago by a freelancer who didn't understand the product (out-of-date, wrong angles, not on brand).
-Same problem with video.
 The buyers researching a $40K capital purchase notice the imagery first; if the imagery is generic, they assume the product is too.
-In-house photo + video is the asymmetric advantage manufacturers under-invest in.
+Industrial photography is the asymmetric advantage manufacturers under-invest in.

 How we run it